 |Pregnancy Week (Select):|

-Informing yourself and opting for natural methods of pain relief makes so much sense, after having spent so much time in your pregnancy agonising over only being allowed a panadol when you are sick.
-Yet it seems there is a smorgasboard offered to you when you are in labour!
+Informing yourself and opting for natural methods of pain relief makes so much sense, after having spent so much time in your pregnancy agonising over only being allowed paracetamol when you are sick.
+Yet it seems there is a smorgasbord offered to you when you are in labour!

 Perhaps you have seen some scary birth DVD’s in your pre-natal classes – well rest assured, with some good support and tools, labour doesn’t have to be like that.

 Below are some known and proven ways to help relieve pain in labour.
 Having these things tucked away in your labour arsenal may help you during your labour and perhaps get you through without the need for any pharmaceutical pain relief.
 If you have any suggestions or comments on any of these which worked for you, please email us and let us know!

 “I found one of the best forms of pain relief during labour was definitely our doula.
 Whilst I may have had different techniques to help me through labour pains, my doula was the one who helped me to find the best method of drug free relief for the stage of birth I was at.
 The support she offered throughout also helped me to stay focused which in itself is pain relief, as stress only leads to pain and she was able to help me keep calm.”

 According to many studies, women who use doulas have fewer requests for epidurals, fewer caesarean sections and are less likely to require forceps or vacuum births (amongst many other things).
 In a recent review of all available doula studies, it was concluded that doulas were more effective at supporting a woman than hospital staff or the woman’s friends or family.
 This is because she provides a trifecta of continuous (doesn’t leave your side), experienced care and is known to the woman – no other person present in the birth room can usually provide all three.